 Pack what you need but don't overdo it

 To save a little room on packing, you can always buy more diapers and wipes at your destination.
 I also like to bring some kind of portable white noise, there are apps for your phone which do this.

 This was too much, a baby beach tent is great if you need a safe spot to lay your baby down, but if you have an additional canopy or tent it may be redundant.
-I found using a stroller or rock n play under our tent is more than enough.
+I found using a stroller or rocker under our tent is more than enough.

 Both are not needed.
 I actually love this age for travel because you don't need all the big gear yet, and they sleep so well in small devices.

 Easy access for breastfeeding

 I breastfeed on demand so at eight weeks that was a lot.
 I wore a top with my swimsuit so I could easily pull it up, pull the top down, and nurse her right on the beach.
-Having a comfortable beach chair helps.

 I did not feel tied down or have trouble with it at all.
 Keeping one clean blanket around to use and keep sand off my baby helped too.
 I love light muslin swaddle type blankets for the beach.